 Mind you, I was not the type to be color-coordinated, but I tended to want everything to go a certain way.

-A snort was released.
+His snort annoyed me.
 "Yeah!
 Hence the word crazy bi—"

 I shoved him before he got a chance to complete that preposterous sentence.
 My mental health was far from crazy.